aidanwhiteley/books/README.md

 ## Stateless Apps
-An lot of the time developing this microservice was spent in trying to make it entirely independant of HTTP session state  - based around using JWTs.
+An lot of the time developing this microservice was spent in making it entirely independant of HTTP session state  - based around using JWTs.

 This has almost worked!
 However, there's a problem with using Spring's OAuth2ClientContext which stores data into Session scope I believe.
 This is a WIP investigation at the moment.
 It looks as though the Google/Facebook re-direct back to the microservice needs to hit the same JVM as I think that the